Space Stars: Syndication

 In syndication as a 30-minute series, USA Network had one segment each of Space Ghost, Teen Force and The Herculoids, but the Astro and the Space Mutts segments were never shown.

 The Space Ghost, The Herculoids and Astro and the Space Mutts segments have been seen on Cartoon Network and Boomerang, but not the Teen Force segments.
-Furthermore, the series has never been shown in its entirety on Cartoon Network or Boomerang.
+Furthermore, the series has never been shown in its entirety on Cartoon Network, Toonami or Boomerang.
 These shorts were only broadcast on occasion as an interstitial segment between shows on Boomerang until the mid-2010s.

+The Space Ghost and The Herculoids segments air on MeTV Toons as The New Space Ghost and Herculoids Show starting February 7, 2026.

 Astro and the Space Mutts was formerly available on Tubi.
+It will later return on an unknown date.

 Home video

 On October 8, 2013, Warner Archive released Space Stars: The Complete Series on DVD in region 1 as part of their Hanna–Barbera Classics Collection.
 This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and Amazon.com.

 Popular culture

 Elektra appeared in the Jellystone! season three episode "Girl, You My Friend!" voiced by Ulka Simone Mohanty.
 She is an actress in the titular Sex and the City-esque series on Jellystone Television and has electric powers rather than psychic powers.